Imanisima/School-Projects/sampleApplications/readme.md

-## List of Application built for class
+## This folder contains a list of small applications built for class.